The theory of avoided criticality in quantum motion in a random potential in high dimensions

 Note that even if the transition is indeed absent and replaced by a crossover, this does not invalidate the prior studies of criticality and multifractality in these models.
 It just implies that unlike in genuine critical points, in these problems as the disorder strength is tuned to what should be its critical value, the correlation length saturates at some maximum value $\ell$ instead of diverging to infinity.
 All the critical scaling and multifractality will still be observed at scales below that saturation scale, explaining why most numerical studies failed to distinguish the crossover in these models from genuine critical points.
-In particular, the Anderson transition in the model \rfs{eq:schr} at $d>d_c=4$ is still governed by the Anderson critical exponent, however at disorder strength close to what would have been its critical value, a crossover regime at $E$ below the mobility edge should exist where the localization length is governed by the exponent discussed in Ref.~\cite{Syzranov:unconv}, turning into the conventional Anderson exponent as $E$ approaches the mobility edge.
+In particular, the Anderson transition in the model \rfs{eq:schr} at $d>d_c=4$ is still governed by the Anderson critical exponent, however at disorder strength close to what would have been its critical value, a crossover regime at $E$ below the mobility edge should exist where the localization length is governed by the exponent discussed in Ref.~[\onlinecite{Syzranov:unconv}], turning into the conventional Anderson exponent as $E$ approaches the mobility edge\footnote{The correlation length, being the length of the spatial decay of the single particle Green's function, should be identified with the mean free path of a particle in disordered environment.
+From this point of view, it is indeed natural that it does not diverge to infinity; otherwise one would be forced to conclude that the mean free path could be infinite at a finite disorder strength.}.

 Here we would like to present quantitative arguments showing that in these problems there cannot be a genuine singularity in the density of states and develop an analytic framework to calculate the saturation scale which controls these crossover phenomena.